• Skip to primary navigation

 • Whisk together the milk and egg whites in a medium bowl.

-• In a bowl combine lemon zest and sugar and rub togetherwith your fingers until the sugar is moist and fragrant.
+• Combine lemon zest and sugar and rub togetherwith your fingers until the sugar is moist and fragrant.

 • Combine sugar and butter and beat with the paddle attachment in a stand mixer or with a hand mixer, beat on medium speed for a full 3 minutes, until the butter and sugar are very light.